Built-in Queueing System

 Managing Concurrency for High Resource Usage

-If you're experiencing large amounts of timeouts when running many requests, you can adjust your max concurrency in your worker settings.
-This setting puts a limit on how many browsers can run simultaneously per machine.
+If you experience frequent timeouts when running many requests, reduce your max concurrency in worker settings.
+This limits how many browsers run simultaneously per machine.

-The optimal concurrency setting depends on your specific use case, machine specifications, and the complexity of your browser automation tasks.
-Start with a conservative setting and adjust based on your performance metrics.
+Start with a conservative concurrency setting and adjust based on your performance metrics.